 Asanas (physical postures), pranayama (breath practices) and meditation (calming practices) are integral tools to discovering one’s true essence.
 I aim to make a practice accessible (and challenging) for all types of students no matter their age, size, body type, athleticism, physical injuries, imbalances or limitations.
 A devoted yoga practice enables greater personal acceptance and receptivity to experiences and opportunities, whether on the racecourse, in the corporate world or, in everyday life.
 Yoga is connection.
 I invite you to be Fueled By Yoga!

 “Wonder is the beginning of wisdom.” – Socrates

-To guide asana practices that ease tension held within the body and relieve physical trauma due to injury, stress or lifelong wear-and-tear.
+To guide movement (asana) practices that ease tension held within the body and relieve physical trauma due to injury, stress or lifelong wear-and-tear.
+To utilize postures to calm the distractions of the mind by bringing the body and mind into single-pointed focus.
 To transform the physical body from an instrument of holding stress to one of vitality.

-To incorporate pranayama and breath practices as powerful tools in providing relaxation, lowering heart rate and blood pressure, focusing the mind, and providing the connection between the physical and mental.
+To incorporate breath (prananyama) practices as powerful tools in focusing the mind, lowering heart rate and blood pressure providing relaxation, and providing a bridge between the physical and mental.

-To honor meditation as a gateway practice to stress reduction, better moods, a more empowered state of being, and release from suffering about the ‘stuff’ that doesn’t serve our well-being.
+To practice meditation as a way toward stress reduction, clarity of thoughts, a more empowered state of being, better moods, and release from suffering about the stuff that doesn’t benefit our well-being.

-To serve my students and clients by meeting them ‘where they are’ and celebrating that.
+To serve my students and clients by meeting them ‘where they are’ and celebrating their present states of being.
 To support them void of ego and judgment on their journey of yoga, contemplation and discovery.